Study Code of Practice and Student Code of Conduct

 Formative assessment:

-To further support reflection on students’ own learning, the summative grades given to students in November, March and May/June are accompanied by effort grades, awarded by the teacher based on students’ organization, participation, notetaking skills, and attendance patterns.
+To support reflection on students’ own learning, the summative grades given to students in November, March and May/June are accompanied by teacher comments or teacher feedback chats with each student to underpin the grades awarded.

 Assessment and exams add

-It is the policy of the school that students complete their internal assessments/ EE/TOK exams at school during writing days.
+It is the policy of the school that students complete their internal assessments/ EE/TOK exams at school during writing days and attendance is compulsory.
 The school may also plan for students to finish their IAs at home.
+Other exam events include DP1 midterms and end-of-year tests, as well DP2 mock exams.

 When completing examination work at school, students’ laptops will be monitored in an exam setting, using the IT programme Exam Cookie (www.examcookie.dk)